Chris Colfer: The Land of Stories

 On June 8, 2011, Colfer signed a book deal with Little, Brown and Company to write two novels for children.
 The first book in the series, The Land of Stories: The Wishing Spell, was released on July 17, 2012.
-The books are about two twins, named Conner and Alex Bailey, who get their grandma's book and go through adventures in "The Land of Stories".
+The books are about Conner and Alex Bailey, twins, who get their grandma's story book and go through adventures in "The Land of Stories".
 For two weeks after the book's release, it was number one on The New York Times Best Seller list in the Children's Chapter Books category.

 The second book in the series, The Land of Stories: The Enchantress Returns (2013) debuted at number two on The New York Times Best Seller list, and by the end of 2013, it had spent eleven weeks in the top fifteen for Children's Middle Grade books.
 Following the success of the first two books, Colfer contracted for an additional three books with Little, Brown: two novels and a picture book.

 The third book in the series, The Land of Stories: A Grimm Warning, was released on July 8, 2014.
 Now considered a series, it reached No. 4 on The New York Times Best Seller list and spent four weeks on the list.

 Colfer's fourth novel, The Land of Stories: Beyond the Kingdoms, was released on July 7, 2015.
 Following its release, The Land of Stories charted at No. 1 as a series on The New York Times Best Seller list for the first time on July 26.

 The picture book, written by Colfer and illustrated by Brandon Dorman, The Curvy Tree was released in October 2015 and is based on a short original fairy tale of the same name, which Colfer first told in The Land of Stories: The Wishing Spell.

 The fifth book in the series, The Land of Stories: An Author's Odyssey, was released on July 12, 2016.
 The sixth and final installment, The Land of Stories: Worlds Collide was released on July 11, 2017.

 In June 2017, it was announced that Colfer would make his directorial debut with a film adaptation of The Land of Stories: The Wishing Spell.
 He would also write the script and serve as one of the executive producers on the project.
+In July 2025, Deadline confirmed that Warner Bros Pictures had acquired the rights, with Phil Johnston adapting the series.